-- Forename - Surname - Other forenames (or middle name) - Gender (Female) - Date of Birth - Applications will not normally be accepted from any girl whose date of birth is before 1st September 2012. - Applications will not normally be accepted from any girl whose date of birth is after 31st August 2013. - Only in highly exceptional circumstances will applications be accepted from any girl whose date of birth is before 1st September 2012 or after 31st August 2013 and you will be contacted to discuss the application if this is the case.
-You will be asked to input the reason why your daughter is taking the test outside of these dates when you submit the form.
-Please enter this information and then resubmit the form. - o In addition, applicants would be expected to be working in Year 6 at the time of the test.
+- Forename - Surname - Other forenames (or middle name) - Gender (Female) - Date of Birth - Applications will not normally be accepted from any girl whose date of birth is before 1st September 2014. - Applications will not normally be accepted from any girl whose date of birth is after 31st August 2015. - Only in highly exceptional circumstances will applications be accepted from any girl whose date of birth is before 1st September 2014 or after 31st August 2015.
+If this is the case please contact the school.
+Supporting documentation will be required from the current primary school. - In addition, applicants would be expected to be working in Year 6 at the time of the test.
 Applications will not be accepted from any applicant who has moved on to Year 7.